ofux/Digger-Documentation/README.md

 However, to get Raycast working, you will have to use DiggerPhysics.Raycast method.

 #### How can I do to make Raycast working through cave entrances?
-Until official terrain hole feature (maybe in Unity 2019.2), you have to use DiggerPhysics.Raycast method.
+Until official terrain hole/cut feature (coming in Unity 2019.3), you have to use the DiggerPhysics.Raycast method.

 ## Support